IK&P Video of the Week: Seawave vs Sea Waves

 As you can see, I have been comparing the Rush 2 with my Seawave and wondered if it might be time (or an excuse) to change.
 An unprecedented five years of ownership proves there’s nothing wrong with my Seawave [I sold my Seawave in May 2020 but bought another in October].

 What are the benefits of a Rush 2?
 Black is not such an attractive or useful colour for a boat at sea.
 Neither is losing a foot in length or 50kg in payload over the Seawave.
-But less bulk? and 2-3 less kilos is appealing.
+But possibly less bulk and 2-3 fewer kilos is appealing.

 Good owner’s review (in French)